 When it comes to generating income from your program, there are a few things you can do.
 In this section, we’ll discuss a few ways you can help generate more income from your program!

-- Registration Fees – Registration fees will likely be your bread and butter when it comes to generating income for your program.
+Registration fees will likely be your bread and butter when it comes to generating income for your program.
 While you can price your program on the high-end of the spectrum, we recommend shooting for an industry average at around $60-100.
 This will ensure your program is affordable for most and also make sure parents will be willing to sign their kids up for your program.
 Just be sure to average in your costs per wrestler and make sure your fees will cover them!

-- Hosting Meets and Tournaments – Hosting meets, and tournaments can be a great way to generate a little extra income for your program.
+Hosting meets, and tournaments can be a great way to generate a little extra income for your program.
 If you’ve partnered with a school to host your meets, you can sell tickets and concessions for meets and hopefully be able to generate a little bit of extra income from it.
 This little bit of extra income can really come in handy when it comes to paying for a few of those added expenses above such as year-end rewards and travel expenses!

-Step #5 - Creating a Youth Wrestling Income Statement
+Step #5 - Creating a Youth Wrestling Income Statement for Your Season

 After creating our individual expense sheet and income sheet, we can now combine those two to form a sheet somewhat like a company income statement for bookkeeping.
-By combinding the two, you can now easily see if your program is generating enough income to cover your expenses each season.
+By combining the two, you can now easily see if your program is generating enough income to cover your expenses each season.
 If you are, then you're in the clear!

 An important thing to keep in mind with this income statement sheet are expenses that are only for one year such as equipment fees.
-Once the equipment is purchased, it can be used for multiple years so that major expenese will likely come off your book over the next few seasons leading to more revenue which will certainly come in handy.
+Once the equipment is purchased, it can be used for multiple years so that major expenses will likely come off your book over the next few seasons leading to more revenue which will certainly come in handy.

-An income statement can be a quick way to get a run-down on your programs financial health
+An income statement can be a quick way to get a run-down on your programs financial health.

-If you’ve followed all of the steps in this guide, by the end, you should be able to put together a pretty cool and useful spreadsheet that you can use to help manage your finances throughout the season.
+If you’ve followed all of the steps in this guide, by the end, you should be able to put together a useful spreadsheet that you can use to help manage your finances throughout the season.
 The more years you use your new spreadsheet, the better grasp you’ll have on the finances of your wrestling program!

 While financing a wrestling program can be tough, we hope we’ve helped you discover that it’s very manageable if you stay organized and budget properly.